christophercheng/Crushmaven/README.md

 The social algorithms were implemented inside of Django views.
 Interactivity on the front-end were implemented with client side Jquery Javascript and Ajax calls.

-3rd Party integrations included the Facebook (GraphQL, Facebook Oath2 User Authentication), PayPal for payments.
+3rd Party integrations included Facebook (GraphQL, Facebook Oath2 User Authentication) and PayPal for payments.

+Hosting was set up on Heroku.

 Python Multi-threading was utilized for the Facebook hack: